pulumi/compliance-policies/docs/public/index.md

 ## Policy Pack Execution

-Policy Packs using Pulumi Premium Policies bear no differences to vanvanilla Policy Packs.
+Policy Packs using Pulumi Premium Policies bear no differences to vanilla Policy Packs.
 It's possible to run Policy packs locally or have them enforced across your Pulumi Organization.

+If a Policy Pack needs to be installed at a time of a preview or an update, the Pulumi CLI will transparently take care of those steps on behalf of the user.

 Please refer to our [documentation](https://www.pulumi.com/docs/using-pulumi/crossguard/configuration/) for more details.